joba-1/STM32L0TTN/README.md

 # STM32L0TTN

-Send BME280 data to TTN with STM32L0
+Send BME280 data and voltage to TTN with STM32L0

 ## Build